NIME-conference/cookbook/Officers/paper_proceedings.md

 ## Upload to Zenodo

 NIME has decided to use Zenodo for archival of papers.
 All previous NIME papers was uploaded to Zenodo in 2018 by Benedikte Wallace.
+This was done using a script based on [this script](https://github.com/darvasd/upload-to-zenodo).
+More info about the procedure on the [Zenodo developer site (REST API)](https://developers.zenodo.org/?python#rest-api).

 Todo: